 Staff - Food EHOs A full audit using the Section's "Management Quality Audit Form" is carried out on 5% of all high risk inspections.
 This involves a desk-top check and a visit.
 It is estimated that the Food EHOs will carry out about 12 high risk inspections each per year.
 Therefore, 1 audit to be carried out each for the period.
-A full audit using the Section's "Management Quality Audit Form" is carried out on A full audit using the Section's "Management Quality Audit Form" is carried out on 5 complaints/enquiries received each per year.
+A full audit using the Section's "Management Quality Audit Form" is carried out on 5 complaints/enquiries received each per year.
 A Third Party audit of the Inspection Process will be carried out by a contractor during the period.
-6.0 REVIEW 6.1 Review against the service plan An annual review against the service plan is carried out.
-In addition, performance is monitored monthly and a quarterly report is submitted to Members.
-6.1.1 Food Hygiene Inspections The review below is for the plan period financial year 2004-2005.
-The target for the last plan period was to achieve 98% of programmed inspections for high risk premises (categories A, B and C) and 98% for other premises (D, E and F).
-The actual percentage achieved was 97.59% and 97.94% respectively.
-6.1.2 Revisits The number of revisits carried out was 60 (estimate 75).
+6.0 REVIEW 6.1 Review against the service plan An annual review against the service plan is carried out. • In addition, performance is monitored monthly and a quarterly report is submitted to Members.
+6.1.1 Food Hygiene Inspections The review below is for the plan period financial year 2005-2006.
+The target for the last plan period was to achieve 98% of programmed inspections for high risk premises (categories A, B and C), 98% for other premises (D and E) and 98% for all premises.
+The actual percentage achieved was 99.54%, 98.13% and 99.08% respectively.
+6.1.2 Revisits The number of revisits carried out was 63 (estimate 75).

-6.1.3 Service Request The number of service requests (food complaints and advice to businesses) received was 344 (estimate 350).
-6.1.4 Food Sampling The number of food samples taken was 254 (estimate 250).
-6.1.5 Outbreak control and infectious disease control The number of notifications received requiring investigation was 120 (estimate 80).
-The number of outbreaks was 0 (estimate 1).
-6.1.6 Food Hazard warnings The number of food hazard warnings received was 134 (estimate 80).
+6.1.3 Service Request The number of service requests (food complaints and advice to businesses) received was 209 (estimate 350).
+6.1.4 Food Sampling The number of food samples taken was 166 (estimate 200).
+6.1.5 The number of notifications received requiring investigation was 122 (estimate 150). infectious disease control The number of outbreaks was 0 (estimate 1).
+6.1.6 Food Alerts The number of food alerts received was 105 (estimate 80).
 6.1.7 Export Certificates The number of export certificates issued was 0 (estimate 0).
-6.1.8 Notices The following number of 'notices' were issued informal written warning letters: 152.
-Improvement Notices served: 0.
+6.1.8 Notices The following number of 'notices' were issued informal written warning letters: 241.
+Improvement Notices served: 1.
 Prohibition notices served: 0.
-6.1.9 Closures and Prosecutions The number of emergency cl The number of emergency closures was 0 .
+6.1.9 Closures and Prosecutions The number of emergency closures was 0 .
 The number of prosecutions was 0 .
-6.2 Identification of any variation from the service plan The number of food hazard warnings received from the Food Standard Agency was nearly 2 times that estimated mainly because of reports about products contaminated with Sudan 1 and 1V which are carcinogens.

-A third party audit of the inspection process was not carried out by a contractor because the Essex Chief Environmental Health Officers Food Group was unable to produce the audit protocol and procedure, which is necessary to ensure consistency of the process throughout Essex.
-3. An audit of RDC's food EHOs was not carried out because of demands of other work.
-However, an internal audit during October 2003 by RDC's Principal Auditor confirmed that: There are effective procedures in respect of the contract arrangements; There are effective controls in place in respect of compliance with regulations for inspection programmes; The target of 95% for food inspections was exceeded for 2002/03; There are effective procedures in place to ensure training of EHOs is kept up to date.
+6.2 Identification of any variation from the service plan A third party audit of the inspection process was not carried out by a contractor because it was decided to work in partnership with Chelmsford Borough Council and Castle Point Borough Council, and engage the same contractor to audit all 3 councils within a 6 month period.
+This will reduce the cost of the audit and enable benchmarking.
+An audit of Rochford's food EHOs was not carried out because of demands of other work.
+However, an internal audit during October 2003 by Rochford's Principal Auditor confirmed that: • There are effective procedures in respect of the contract arrangements; There are effective controls in place in respect of compliance with regulations for inspection programmes; There are effective procedures in place to ensure training of EHOs is kept up to date.
 6.3 Areas of improvement 1.
 The FSAs guidance setting out the requirements for the planning, management and delivery of food safety services needs to be implemented by reviewing and revising existing systems and documenting them, and by creating third party peer review systems to verify its conformance against the Standard.
-Action The review and documentation of the food safety services system to comply with the FSA's standard will be complete by 2006.
+Action : The review and documentation of the food safety services system to comply with the FSA's standard will be complete by December 2006.